LiShuo0417/LiShuo0417.github.io/_pages/cv.md

 ======
 * Shandong University &emsp; 09/2020 – 06/2023

-  School of Mathematics
-  MSc in Operational Research and Cybernetics
+  School of Mathematics &emsp; MSc in Operational Research and Cybernetics

 * Xinjiang University  &emsp; 09/2016 – 06/2020

-  School of Mathematics and Systems Science
-  BSc in Mathematics and Applied Mathematics
+  School of Mathematics and Systems Science &emsp; BSc in Mathematics and Applied Mathematics

 Research experience
 ======